spannerj/wsl_stats/README.md

 # WSL stats
-A collection of wsl stats for fantasy football
+A collection of wsl stats for fantasy football collected from [Aerial Fantasy Football](https://www.aerialfantasy.co/)

 ## Process
 There is a 3 stage process.